Energy Evolution: Ottawa’s Community Energy Transition Strategy

 - Official Plan – energy and climate mitigation priorities will be integrated into the new Official Plan and the supporting master plans.
 The summary of the climate change policies in the draft Official Plan explains how climate change has been addressed.
 For an overview watch the Climate Change and the new Official Plan Information Session.

-- Existing buildings energy efficiency improvements – programs to accelerate and finance energy efficiency retrofits in residential and commercial buildings, such as the Better Homes Loan Program
+- Existing buildings energy efficiency improvements – programs to accelerate and finance energy efficiency retrofits in residential and commercial buildings, such as the Better Homes Ottawa Loan Program and Better Buildings Ottawa.

-- City buildings – a renovation and retrofit program to achieve higher building energy performance improvements in City owned buildings and an update to the City’s Green Building Policy to align with the corporate GHG reduction targets.
+- City buildings – a renovation and retrofit program to achieve higher building energy performance improvements in City owned buildings and an update to the City’s Green Building Policy to align with the corporate greenhouse gas reduction targets.

 - Building heating – a strategy to address infrastructure and utility requirements for new ways of heating buildings